Werdffelynir/jslib/jsmb_ns/REFERENCE_v0.2.md

 // Get route - URI Path
 NamespaceApplication.routePath (hash, query)

-// Selects and return a one (first) element by selector NamespaceApplication.query (selector, fromCallback, thisInstance)
+// Select and return a one (first) element by selector NamespaceApplication.query (selector, fromCallback, thisInstance)

 // Selects and return an all elements by selector NamespaceApplication.queryAll (selector, fromCallback, thisInstance)

-// Selects and return a one element by selector.
-Search go to up in a DOM tree NamespaceApplication.queryUp (selector, from, loops)
+// Select and return a one element by selector.
+Search up on a DOM tree NamespaceApplication.queryUp (selector, from, loops)

 // Execute callback for each element in list NamespaceApplication.each (list, callback, tmp)

-// Simple adding event listener for element NamespaceApplication.on (selector, eventName, callback, bubble)
+// Simple adding event listener for element|s NamespaceApplication.on (selector, eventName, callback, bubble)

 // Add style\s to HTMLElement\s